julioespin/julioespin.github.io/Python_Engineering_Project.md

 ---

 ## The Data
-I used a browser based Python called Deepnote to analyze mining information from March 2017 to September 2017 and the dateset can be found on [Kaggle](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process?resource=download).
+I used Deepnote, a browser IDE (Interactive Development Environment) that allows the use of Python, to analyze mining information from March 2017 to September 2017.
+The dateset can be found on [Kaggle](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process?resource=download).

 ---